linckon/Deploying-Like-it-s-2005/README.md

 ## Deployment Steps

 ### 1. Set Up the EC2 Instance

+- **Deployment Environment**:
+For this deployment, an AWS EC2 instance running Ubuntu 22.04 (or later) will be used as the server environment.

 - **Launch an EC2 Instance**: Use the AWS Management Console to launch an Ubuntu 22.04 instance.
 - **Connect to the Instance**: SSH into your EC2 instance using your key pair.